MrOtherGuy/fx-autoconfig/readme.md

 # Yet another userChrome.js manager

 The files in this repository create a toolkit to load arbitrary javascript files to be run in Firefox browser context.
-This method relies on autoconfig functionality available in pre-release versions of Firefox.
+This method relies on autoconfig functionality available in Firefox.

 # Overview